freddyantony/healthcare-uc-automation/README.md

 ## Contributing

-This repository is maintained as part of ongoing efforts to document and share healthcare communication infrastructure methodologies.
-Contributions, suggestions, and feedback are welcome.
+This repository documents healthcare communication infrastructure methodologies for pen use by the broader healthcare IT community — particularly resource-constrained rural and Critical Access Hospitals seeking RAY BAUM's Act compliance without proprietary commercial tooling.

+Hospital IT teams, healthcare informatics researchers, and UC engineers are welcome to open issues with questions, deployment feedback, or suggested improvements.
+To report an issue or request a feature, use the GitHub Issues tab.

 ---